 The Center for Internet and Society (CIS) is a public interest technology law and policy program at Stanford Law School and a part of Law, Science and Technology Program at Stanford Law School.
 CIS brings together scholars, academics, legislators, students, programmers, security researchers, and scientists to study the interaction of new technologies and the law and to examine how the synergy between the two can either promote or harm public goods like free speech, innovation, privacy, public commons, diversity, and scientific inquiry.
 CIS strives to improve both technology and law, encouraging decision makers to design both as a means to further democratic values.
 CIS provides law students and the general public with educational resources and analyses of policy issues arising at the intersection of law, technology and the public interest.
 CIS also sponsors a range of public events including a speakers series, conferences and workshops.
 CIS was founded by Lawrence Lessig in 2000.

 CIS Faculty & Staff

-Barbara van Schewick – CIS Faculty Director; Associate Professor of Law and (by courtesy) Electrical Engineering
+Barbara van Schewick – CIS Faculty Director; Professor of Law and (by courtesy) Electrical Engineering

 Jennifer Granick - Director, Civil Liberties